anmalkov/minerkeeper/help.md

 # Subscriptions

-There are three subscriptions for MinerKeeper - Free, Medium and Full.
+There are three subscriptions for MinerKeeper - Free, Medium and Full.<br />
-The Free subscription is a default subscritpion and is completely free for use.
+The Free subscription is a default subscritpion and is completely free for use.<br />
 The Medium and Full subscription should be activated by a request using:
 * an email message to minerkeeper@outlook.com
 * a telegram message to [@anmalkov](https://t.me/anmalkov)